ondras12345/AlarmClock/docs/test-checklist.md

         - `inh1`
         - Do the 'Trigger' steps.
 The alarm shouldn't trigger

+    - [ ] Timeout
+        - [ ] Does the alarm time out?
+        - [ ] When the alarm times out, does it break other alarms' lamp and ambient?
+(Ambient is not solved yet)

+    - [ ] Multiple alarm active at the same time
+        - [ ] Do they fight over the buzzer?
+(Not solved yet)

 - [ ] RTC
     - Get time - see 'Serial CLI'
     - Set time - see 'Serial CLI'